populse/populse_mia/docs/html/_sources/installation/virtualisation_user_installation.rst.txt

 +-----------------------+------------------------------------------------------+-------------------------------------+--------------------------------------------------+

-Mia's user installation - Using virtualisation
+Mia's user installation - Using virtualization
 ==============================================

 The general installation process is to first, thanks to virtualization, make running BrainVisa on your system (see :ref:`prerequirements`).